UCL-EO/GEOG0027/README.md

 Monday lectures are in Chadwick Building B05 (opposite side of the entrance to the quad from Geography) and Thursday practical sessions will be in North West Wing Room 110 ('Unix lab')

 #### ENVI Software
-ENVI is available on the machines in NWW 110, though there are othe roptions for independent learning.
+ENVI is available on the machines in NWW 110, though there are other options for independent learning.

 ENVI 5.5.3 is available to registered students through Virtual UCL PCs during the live sessions via UCL Desktop Anywhere (see help info at https://www.ucl.ac.uk/isd/how-to/how-to-log-to-virtual-teaching-pc).